3rdentity/setup-ipsec-vpn/docs/clients.md

 1. In the **Machine Authentication** section, select the **Shared Secret** radio button and enter `Your VPN IPsec PSK`.
 1. Click **OK**.
 1. Check the **Show VPN status in menu bar** checkbox.
-1. Click the **Advanced** button and make sure the **Send all traffic over VPN connection** checkbox is selected.
+1. Click the **Advanced** button and make sure the **Send all traffic over VPN connection** checkbox is checked.
 1. Click the **TCP/IP** tab, and make sure **Link-local only** is selected in the **Configure IPv6** section.
 1. Click **OK** to close the Advanced settings, and then click **Apply** to save the VPN connection information.

-You can connect to the VPN using the VPN icon in the menu bar, or by selecting the VPN in the Network section of System Preferences and choosing **Connect**.
+To connect to the VPN: Use the menu bar icon, or go to the Network section of System Preferences, select the VPN and choose **Connect**.
 You can verify that your traffic is being routed properly by <a href="https://encrypted.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
 It should say "Your public IP address is `Your VPN Server IP`".

 ### Android ###
 1. Launch the **Settings** application.